ckolluru/3D-MUSE-acquire/README.md

 https://download.micro-manager.org/nightly/2.0/Windows/

 Install Spinnaker SDK 2.3.0.77 from FLIR (needs an account on their website)
-Select Application Development (not Evaluation) during the install process screens
+Select Application Development (not Evaluation) during the install process screens and also get Visual Studio 2010 along with other versions.
 https://www.flir.com/products/spinnaker-sdk/?vertical=machine+vision&segment=iis

 Follow instructions on these pages